 Each room is named after a Portuguese queen and all are similarly decorated.
 You get hardwood floors, bright walls, in baby blues, baby pink and whites.
 It's smart without being frilly, uncluttered and with good lighting.
 All rooms are big, with comfy beds, crisp white linen and pretty curtains.

-The Tower Room at the top of the house is the most expensive room.
+The Queen Room at the top of the house is the most expensive room.
 It's the only suite, it's huge and it has a private closet and the best views.
 It doesn't have a terrace, but windows on both sides overlook the town: to the west São Pedro's church and terracotta rooftops; to the east the 800-year-old wall.
 The rest of the rooms are spread over two floors.

 Those on the lower floor all have doors onto shaded terraces.
 Three of the rooms on the floor above open onto private balconies.
 The two end rooms on this floor don't have balconies but are the largest rooms in the house, thus good for families who need an extra bed.
 If we had to choose a favourite, we’d plump for one of the rooms with a balcony.
 All rooms come with chocolates placed on the bed and a ginjinha, an intoxicating Óbidos speciality, a welcome drink served upon arrival, at the bar or in the room.
 Bathrooms come in yellow marble with fluffy towels and bathrobes.